nbdc-datahub/hbcd-docs/docs/instruments/pregexp/su/su-patterns.md

 <tr><td><b>Completion Time</b></td>
 <td>5 min</td></tr>
 <tr><td><b>Quality Control Procedures</b></td>
 <td style="word-wrap: break-word; white-space: normal;">This measure will need to be complied whenever it was assessed for the original participants.
 All others after its launch will have the measure at V2.
-One additional caveat- only people who report alcohol, opioids, cannabis, tobacco or stimulants on the ASSIST during or the 3 months before pregnancy (V1) or the end of pregnancy (V2) are given the instrument.</td></tr>
+One additional caveat- only people who report alcohol, opioids, cannabis, tobacco or stimulants on the ASSIST during or the 3 months before pregnancy (V1) or the end of pregnancy (V2) are given the instrument.
+<p style="color: red;">Luci note: I recommend removing this text as it is not pertinent to QC and the info that it does provide is already described more clearly in other sections.
+Perhaps replace with something similar to the other SU measures, eg: "Response distributions are reviewed for outliers and additionally cross-checked with ASSIST V1/V2 to ensure consistency in reported substances." </p>

+</td></tr>
 </tbody>
 </table>